What is a Business Process? Definition, Types, and Key Benefits

 1. Goal-setting: Define and outline the process’ purpose.
 Answer questions like: How can I measure success?
 Why does this process matter for our overall business goals?

 1. Process mapping: Map out the process.
 You can do so by hand or using software to develop a flowchart.
 This is like a blueprint that details each task along the way.
+Business process mapping helps in documenting and visualizing each step, enhancing operational efficiency and visibility.

 1. Assignment: Who is involved?
 Allocate your team members according to their abilities and/or design the system in an automation solution if you can minimize manual effort.